Idea

 Wrap Up

-Now you know what instructional design is in-depth.
-I also covered the benefits it offers to corporate learning, how it makes the magic happen, as well as common tools, techniques, and the role of technology.
+Now you know instructional design in depth.
+I also covered its benefits for corporate learning, how it makes the magic happen, common tools and techniques, and the role of technology.

-That’s a lot of information about something you previously knew nothing (or very little) about.
+That’s a lot of information about something you previously knew nothing (or little) about.

-Instructional design is important for organizations to work more efficiently and be more successful.
-It provides endless advantages for organizations.
-Instructional design plays an important role in connecting what employees learn and do to business goals.
+Instructional design is essential for organizations to work more efficiently and succeed.
+It provides endless advantages and is vital to connecting what employees learn and do to business goals.

-With all the complexities of instructional design, it still always boils down to creating instruction and training materials that are cost-effective, efficient, and effective.
+Despite all the complexities of instructional design, it always boils down to creating cost-effective, efficient, and effective instruction and training materials.
 Oh, and it should all tie back to business needs and goals.

-It’s all about improving employees’ work environment, helping them do their job better, and ultimate help organizations perform better.
+It’s all about improving the work environment, helping employees do their jobs better, and, ultimately, helping organizations perform better.

-If you want to help your employees perform their job better, we’re here to help.
-Schedule a free consultation and let’s talk about how professional instruction design can help your next project succeed.
+If you want to help your employees perform better at their jobs, we’re here to help.
+Schedule a free consultation, and we can discuss how professional instruction designers can help your next project succeed with better-trained employees.

 Leave a Comment